ansys/pyscadeone/doc/source/api/svc/stpimporter.rst

   * enums
   * structures
   * arrays
-  * combination of the above
+  * combination of the preceding

 * The **SSM::check** command with optional *sustain* parameter